 An on line archive of essays and reviews about classical art song, Shakespeare, cryptography, and other interesting things.

-- Lloyd Schwartz's reviews of Boston area classical music
+- Lloyd Schwartz's reviews for NPR

 - The Method Behind The Music

 Ben Hollis's nifty introduction to music theory, the mechanics physics of sound production, an introduction to the styles and history of music, some basics about conducting and a virtual piano for practicing while you surf!

 A surprisingly well done series of biographical sketches on a variety of famous Austrian composers, from the Austrian Tourism Board!